Pregnancy with Existing Prolapse: Tips for a Healthy Pregnancy

 #2 Use a support device.

-Other devices that offer support for prolapse include:
+External support options for prolapse include:

 #3 Exhale with exertion.

+Proper breathing techniques reduce pressure on your pelvic floor during physical activity.
 Pay attention to your breathing during everyday movement.
 For example, most people hold their breath when lifting, pushing, or working out, which increases pressure on the abdominal muscles and pelvic floor.

 Instead, when exerting any effort, minimize that pressure by exhaling.
 Exhaling with exertion decreases the pressure on your pelvic floor and the risk of pelvic organ prolapse.